evanvada/evanvada.github.io/README.md

 ###### JS files
 - theme.js: This script is executed at the start of `<body>`.
 The default value for the theme is set by the system's preferences.
 It also saves user's choise into localStorage
 - menu.js: Responsible for managing the mobile menu
-- index.js: Contains a listener to the form, sending an email and handling error messages
+- index.js: Specific by index.html.
+Allows for fast copy using `copyEmail()`.
+Contains a listener to the form, sending an email and handling error messages